The grant application process explained

 • We award funding with conditions

 These conditions may relate to actions that must be completed before the grant can be paid or they may relate to actions that must be completed by the end of the funding period.
 These will be outlined in the email that contains your grant offer.
-In either case you will receive an email containing the details of your grant offer, accompanied by a grant acceptance form.
+In either case, you will receive an email containing the details of your grant offer, accompanied by a grant acceptance form.
 Follow the steps in the email to accept the grant.

 • If your application is unsuccessful

-we will offer feedback if we can.
+We will offer feedback if we can.

-Step 10: Monitoring
+Step 10: Reporting

 We love to hear how your project went and we want to share your stories